POWER TO THE WOMEN

 And more young women (and women of all ages) have chosen to run for office than in any other time in American history.
-AND YET, according to a new survey from Refinery29 and CBS News, only 30% millennial women said they will “definitely” vote in November
+AND YET, according to a new survey from CBS News, only 30% millennial women said they will “definitely” vote in November

 Downtown for Democracy has launched an ad campaign to engage young women in the political process and inspire them to use their voice for change.

 D4D invites you to the Protest Factory at Jeffrey Deitch Gallery, opening this Wednesday, Oct 31 and continuing through Monday Nov.
 5th.
 Daily readings, discussions, and artists making Protest art the week before the midterm elections.

 Featuring: Marilyn Minter, Richard Hell, Ryan McGinley, Cecily Brown, Nan Goldin, Michael Cunningham, Wolfy Part II, Katherine Bernhardt & many more.